Chaos Legion

+is a 2003 action-adventure game developed and published by Capcom.
+The game received a seven-volume light novel series by Tow Ubukata with art by Satoru Yuiga.

 The story of Chaos Legion is a gothic opera which begins November, 791 A.S.
 (Anno Satanis):

 the protagonist, Sieg Wahrheit, is a Knight of the Dark Glyphs who is on a quest under command of the Order of St. Overia to find his former friend, Victor Delacroix, who has stolen the forbidden book "Apocrypha of Yzarc", and to stop him from releasing the evil spirit Azrail, who would destroy the three planes of existence: the Nether World, the Middle World, and the Celestial World.

 Gameplay

 The gameplay is primarily action-oriented.
 Numerous enemies attack the player in waves, and progress to the next part of the stage often requires defeat of all enemies in the area.
 The main feature that lends originality to the game is the addition of the "Chaos Legion", which are supernatural creatures that fight alongside the player.
 While legions are summoned, Sieg Wahrheit (the player character) is unable to run and has weaker melee attacks.
 Legions can be controlled to a degree: their tactics can be switched between offensive and defensive, and players can issue orders for them to attack immediately.
 While the legions are inactive, Sieg can perform a sort of special attack called an Assist Attack which causes a legion to appear and attack with him.